 For individuals of all ages and in all states of health, a failure to diagnose can mean the difference between making a full recovery and facing the risk of life-long complications.
 A broken bone that goes undiagnosed may not heal properly and result in constant pain and limited mobility.
 Failure to diagnose cancer may lead to the progression and spreading of the disease, and eventually irreversible damage.

-At Levine Law, we represent clients whose doctors’ failures to diagnose have resulted in:
+At Levine Law, our medical malpractice lawyers represent clients whose doctors’ failures to diagnose have resulted in:

 - All forms of cancer

 - Failure to medicate

 - Failure to perform surgery